Restaurant-quality pizza in your own backyard that’s easy, fast and absolutely upper-case, AMAZING.

 But, to give you a run-down…

-After lighting, it takes about 15 minutes for the stone to heat up to a good cooking temperature (you can use Ooni’s infrared thermometer to check but we just run it at high and haven’t had any problems).
+You can use Ooni’s infrared thermometer to check when it hits 950°F. But, we just run it at high and haven’t had any temperature related problems.

 After that, it’s time to get that pizza in there.